 Via Benefits administers the HRA.
 This means they review and process reimbursement requests and release the money from the HRA into your personal bank account.
-To be reimbursed for qualified medical expenses, you must submit a request for reimbursement for paid expenses and include supporting documentation to Via Benefits for them to approve and issue a reimbursement.
+To receive reimbursements for qualified medical expenses, you must submit a reimbursement request for paid expenses and include supporting documentation to Via Benefits for them to approve and issue a reimbursement.
 For some expenses, you may be able to set up automatic reimbursement, which allows you to receive reimbursements without submitting a request.
-Via Benefits will deduct a monthly fee of \$2.60 from your HRA to administer the HRA.
+Via Benefits will deduct a monthly administrative fee of \$2.60 from your HRA.